neilenns/mobiflight-docs/content/devices/lcd/configuring-output/index.md

 weight: 30
 ---

 LCDs are typically mapped to simulator variables that output numerical values.
-The following steps demonstrate how to use a display to show the autopilot heading in Microsoft Flight Simulator 2020 and Microsoft Flight Simulator 2024.
-See the [advanced configuration] guide for steps to show more than one simulator value on the display at a time.
+The following steps demonstrate how to use a display to show the COM1 active frequency heading in Microsoft Flight Simulator 2020 and Microsoft Flight Simulator 2024.
+See the [advanced configuration](/devices/lcd/advanced-configuration/) guide for steps to show more than one simulator value on the display at a time.

 > [!TIP]
 > The steps for using an LCD with X-Plane are similar.
 Use the **X-Plane DataRef** type when configuring the **Sim Variable** tab.